LoveJessyChen/Nugget-iOS/README.md

 # Nugget
 Unlock your device's full potential!
 Works on all versions iOS 17.0-17.7 & 18.0-18.1 beta 4 & 18.2 beta 1.

-Sparserestore was patched in iOS 18.1 beta 5.
+Sparserestore was patched in iOS 18.1 beta 5-18.1 RC1 & iOS 17.7.1.
 It will not be supported, please stop asking.

 This uses the sparserestore exploit to write to files outside of the intended restore location, like mobilegestalt.